nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Deletes the student(s) at the specified `INDEX(ES)`.
 - The index(es) refers to the index numbers shown in the Student's Details panel (bottom left section of the display).
-- The index(es) must be a positive integer within the size of the displayed student list. e.g. `1, 2, 3, ...`.
+- The index(es) must be a positive integer within the size of the displayed student list. e.g., `1, 2, 3, ...`.

 Examples:
 - `list` followed by `delete 1 2` deletes the 1st and 2nd person in the Student's Details panel.